cgrindel/rules_swift_package_manager/README.md

   maintenance targets (e.g., `//:swift_update_pkgs`, `//:update_build_files`, formatting utilities)
   in the proper order.
 If you are looking for an easy way to set this up, check out the [`//:tidy` declaration in this repository](BUILD.bazel) and the documentation for the [tidy] macro.
+- Are you trying to use a Swift package and it just won't build under Bazel?
+If you can figure out how to fix it, you can patch the Swift package.
+Check out [our document on patching Swift packages].

 ## Future Work